JohnathanADrews/HularionExperience/docs/2 - Create a Button/readme.md

 ###### goto &rarr; [(prev)](#Introduction) - [(next)](#AddingAButton) - [(top)](#top)

 1. Open the Hularion Developer application as set out in the [(Requirements)](#Requirements).
 2. Copy the content of the [Setup](Setup) folder into a local folder.
-Alternatively, you can create the folder structure and file as follows.
+Alternatively, you can create the folder structure and files as follows.

 #### Directory Structure and Files